rjbultitude/theconditionalorchestra/README.md

 ##Plans

-Consider dropping the windChime - it doesn't add much

-If so, use windSpeed to determine tempo of brassBaritones
+Consider dropping the windChime - it doesn't add much If so, use windSpeed to determine tempo of brassBaritones

+Consider only running configureDisplay when sounds are playing or run configureSounds when visuals are ready.
+Could use webworker thread for either of above.

 Consider only playing the precip or humid arpeggios when mainseq is playing as extra seq can now be pitched down by 5 rather than 12